 Enroll in electronic statements, use direct deposit, and make bill payments online (to avoid mail theft).

-Thoroughly conduct a background check on the company, making as many phone calls and Internet searches as you can.
+Thoroughly conduct a background check on the company offering the work-at-home position, making as many phone calls and Internet searches as you can.
 If in doubt, visit a local law enforcement office and ask their opinion.
 All offers to earn pay for re-shipping goods sent to your address are bogus.
 Tragically, some work-from-home scams not only enlist the individual to defraud others, they also make an identity fraud victim out of the individual!